COVID-19 Update 2022

 Realizing Truth and Reconciliation as we paddle together.

 There is no cost to the participants.
-The trip is funded by the project, including air fare for Indigenous youth to Toronto, transportation from Toronto to the camp, canoes, gear and camping costs.
+The trip is funded by the project, including airfare for Indigenous youth, transportation from Toronto to Lake Temagami, canoes, gear and camping costs.

-Meet in Toronto and travel by bus to Temagami, northern Ontario, to learn the teachings of the land, the Teme-Augama Anishnabai people, their culture and traditions.
+Meet in Toronto and travel by bus to Lake Temagami, northern Ontario, to learn the teachings of the land, the Indigenous people, their culture and traditions.

-Youth will converge in Toronto, greet each other, and be transported to the camp in Temagami.
+Youth will gather in Toronto, greet each other, and be transported to the camp in Lake Temagami.

 Cameras are ok on the trip, but we will ask you to avoid texting and email.
 We are focusing on each other and the land.